4gn3s/weatherStationCode/README.md

 ## The setup
 * A headless Raspberry Pi 2 connected to the wifi network
-* A AM2303 temperature and humidity sensor
+* An AM2303 temperature and humidity sensor
+* A 16x2 LCD display with LCM1602 I2C converter
 * Jumper cables

 ## Installing software